Probate and Estate Administration Service

 After that the PR can deal with the distribution of the estate personally.
-For this we offer a Probate only Service
+For estates with no inheritance tax liability and containing not more than five assets we offer a Probate only Service

 We are happy to offer as much practical help and support to enable you to run the administration smoothly.

 However we recommend that the Probate only Service is used by P Rs who are primarily administering the estate for their own use and benefit.

 In most cases P Rs would wish us to provide a Complete Probate Service.
 This would involve

 - establishing the inheritance tax liability and making arrangements to make the necessary ‘upfront’ IHT payment required